urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Description**

-co_min determines element-wise the minimal value of **a** on all images of the current team.
+**co_min**(3) determines element-wise the minimal value of **a** on all images of the current team.
 If result_image is present, the minimal values are returned in **a** on the specified image only and the value of **a** on the other images become undefined.
 If result_image is not present, the value is returned on all images.
 If the execution was successful and **stat** is present, it is assigned the value zero.
 If the execution failed, **stat** gets assigned a nonzero value and, if present, **errmsg** gets assigned a value describing the occurred error.

 ### **Options**